 Take lump sums directly from the fund (UFPLS)

 Rules introduced in April 2015 mean most investors will be able to take lump sums directly from their fund at retirement.
 This is called an Uncrystallised Funds Pension Lump Sum (UFPLS).
 Each time a lump sum is taken in this way, 25% of it will be tax free and the rest taxed as income.
-This option is available in the Vantage SIPP.Discover your options, the pros and cons and how you could significantly enhance your pension income upon retirement.
+This option is available in the HL SIPP.Discover your options, the pros and cons and how you could significantly enhance your pension income upon retirement.

 Defer your annuity purchase